 The Exit Files is a difficult game of puzzle mastery.
-Players will complete remotely or in-person in teams of up to 10 players, with a maximum of 15 teams at once (150 players at time).
 Remote players will be placed in a Zoom videoconferencing room so they can communicate with their teammates.
 Gamemasters will be available for hints and to check on players during the game.
 Some of the puzzles are easy, some are difficult.

 It was a strange day when you received an email from your eccentric uncle.
 Uncle John was a game designer who became very wealthy but kept to himself.
 Nobody in the family had seen him in years.
 Can your team solve the puzzles and win your Uncle’s fortune?

 This game is designed for all ages!
 For groups with younger players and families playing with younger children we set this room for a 1-hour solve time.
 For other groups we set it for 45 minutes.